solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

 ## Proposal simulation

-First of all, remove all addresses in `Addresses.json` before running through the tutorial.
-To proceed with execution, there are two options available:
+First, remove all addresses in `Addresses.json` before running through the tutorial.
+There are two ways to execute proposals:

 1. **Using `forge test`**: Details on this method can be found in the [integration-tests.md](../testing/integration-tests.md) section.
 2. **Using `forge script`**: This is the chosen method for this tutorial.